FL-/Essentials-FamilyTree/README.md

-# Essentials-FamilyTree-
+# Family Tree
-Displays an extra page at summary showing a little info about the mother, father, grandmothers and grandfathers if it has any.
-Essentials script.
+This script is for Pokémon Essentials.
+It displays a sixth page at pokémon summary showing a little info about the pokémon mother, father, grandmothers and grandfathers if the pokémon has any.

+## Compatibility
+Doesn't work on Essentials version 16 and newer.

+## Installation
+Follow the [Script](/Script.rb) instructions.
+The sample script files are in [Files folder](/Files).